 So you both must be willing to engage in a good faith negotiation and you both must be willing to compromise.

-If your divorce case is problematic and you cannot use mediation due to a dishonest, aggressive, uncooperative or reluctant spouse but you and your spouse still want to try to avoid litigation, it might be worth a try to engage collaborative professionals.
+If your divorce case is problematic and you cannot use mediation services due to a dishonest, aggressive, uncooperative or reluctant spouse but you and your spouse still want to try to avoid litigation, it might be worth a try to engage collaborative professionals.

 Collaborative divorce costs significantly more than divorce mediation, but less than litigation.